 The last step, of course, is making the final decision of choosing a franchise to buy.

 Like any major decision, you will be filled with anticipation and anxiety, excitement and fear.
-Those are very normal feelings, experienced by almost everyone who are ready to buy a franchise.
+Those are very normal feelings, experienced by almost everyone who is ready to buy a franchise.
+Be passionate about the opportunity while choosing the right one.

 But if you’ve done your homework and followed the steps as outlined, you should be very comfortable with your decision.
 Congratulations – you’re ready to be a franchisee!